I have written some Scala code to perform an element-wise

 The

-results show that the method named ES1 that uses
+results show that the method named ES1

-zipped is faster than method ES that
+is faster than method ES

-uses zip.
+uses zip

 Based on these observations, I